Llanelly House

-Llanelly House (also spelled Llanelli House) is one of the most notable historic properties in Llanelli, Carmarthenshire, Wales—an excellent example of an early-18th-century Georgian town house.
+Llanelly House (also spelled Llanelli House) is an historic property early-18th-century Georgian town house in Llanelli, Carmarthenshire, Wales.
 It had been described as "the most outstanding domestic building of its early Georgian type to survive in South Wales."

 The then Member of Parliament for Carmarthenshire, Sir Thomas Stepney, 5th Baronet, of the Pembrokeshire and Carmarthenshire Stepney family, originally built the house in 1714.
 John Wesley, the early leader of the Methodist movement, stayed at the house several times during his visits to the town.

 The house, located directly opposite the parish church of St Ellyw, was in a poor state of repair; however, the town council purchased it from the local business community with the intention of completely restoring the House for civic and public use.

+History

 Restoration

 In November 2009 Carmarthenshire Heritage Regeneration Trust (CHRT) secured £6 million funding for the conservation and restoration of the building, with plans to develop a ground-breaking innovative visitor experience with heritage at its core.
 Extensive research into the history of the house and its original condition was performed focusing on the architecture and design of the building, as well as artefacts and stories of past occupants who left their mark in Llanelli's history.
 The benefactors of the project are the Heritage Lottery Fund, Welsh European Funding Office (WEFO) and Cadw.
 The aim is to create a social hub that the entire community can utilise, evoking local and national pride.

 Media

 The Llanelly House project was effectively started during the 2003 BBC Restoration series, in which the building was an acclaimed finalist, championed by Laurence Llewelyn Bowen.
 During the series the house reached the final as the winner of the Welsh heat.
 In June 2006 Llanelly House featured in the TV show Most Haunted Live as part of a three night investigation which also included Parc Howard Museum and Kidwelly Castle.

-In February 2011 planners announced that architects Austin-Smith:Lord had been employed to undertake the £6m restoration project, a month after Carmarthenshire County Council had revealed funding was in place.
+In February 2011 Carmarthenshire County Council announced that the necessary funding for the restoration was in place and that the architects Austin-Smith:Lord had been engaged to undertake the £6m restoration project.